 Jodhpur RIFF – Jodhpur RIFF is the Rajasthan International Folk Festival and is held annually in and around the Mehrangarh Fort in Jodhpur.
 The line-up primarily features a variety of Rajasthani musicians and dancers, among other aritsts.

-http://www.lgmf.org – The Lakshminarayana Global Music Festival was established in 1992 by Dr. L. Subramaniam.
-The festival showcases talent from around the world and provides a platform for different styles of music from around the globe.
+Lakshminarayana Global Music Festival –This festival was established in 1992 by Dr. L. Subramaniam.
+It showcases talent from around the world and provides a platform for different styles of music from around the globe.
 Till date, the festival has been held in 55 cities across 22 countries and has received tremendous support from the press and public alike, hosting audiences of up to 200,000 people at a single event.

-Kolkata International Music Festival – The sixth edition of the Kolkata International Music Festival was held in December last year.
-Musicians that feature on the line-up for the festival are primarily traditional and folk musicians.
+Kolkata International Music Festival – Organised by “Song of Soul”, the Kolkata International Music Festival saw its 5th edition in 2012, featuring primarily traditional and folk musicians.

 World Sufi Spirit Festival – The World Sufi Spirit Festival, better known as the World Sacred Spirit Festival is held in the Mehrangarh Fort in Jodhpur and the Ahhichatragarh Fort in Nagaur.
 The line-up features sufi, folk and traditional musicians from around the world.